 According to the American Kennel Club breed standards for Boston Bull Terriers, these dogs have erect ears.

 So, do they naturally stand up, and when does this happen?

 Generally, Boston Terrier puppies are born with floppy ears that eventually stand up on their own.

 Standing ears improve air circulation in the ears.
-Also, it reduces the risk of ear infection.
+Also, it reduces the risk of ear infections.

 A Boston Terrier’s ears will stand up naturally when the puppy is 4 months old.
 This process can take between 6 weeks to 4 months.

 You might notice that one ear straightens out sooner than the other one (like in the image below), but they will eventually even out.

 However, if this process doesn’t happen naturally, you might have to help your pooch to get those ears standing to avoid health problems.

 You can always be proactive if you suspect they aren’t going to straighten on their own.

 Why Boston Terriers Ears Are Floppy?